-In our previous experiments on IN20, we find clear evidence for the optical blue magnon mode as shown in ingure 1b.
-In a PINS experiment the chirality of a magnon band is evident by an asymmetry in the spin-flip intensities + 8.-+.
-From the data in fig 1b, we can conclude that the first optical mode has 100% chirality because the intensity is 100% in one of the -+ spin-flip channel.
+In our experiments on IN20, we find clear evidence for the optical blue magnon mode as shown in ingure 1b.
+In a PINS experiment the chirality of a magnon band is evident by an asymmetry in the spin-flip intensities +- & -+.
+From the data in fig 1b we can conclude that the first optical mode has 100% chirality because the intensity is 100% in one of the -+ spin-flip channel.
+This later experiment focussed on obtaining more data on the higher energy modes towards a future publication.